ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 Simulated sample type compositions
 ----------------------------------
 The microbial composition of four different samples types was simulated.
 The microbial composition profile of each sample type was designed based on previous 16S results of similar samples.
-10-50 samples of each type were summed up to create a "metassample" of species, genera and higher order clades characteristic of each sample type, associated to their total counts.
-Genomes in these proportions were then extracted from the RefSeq database, while adjusting the total number of genomes included per sample to a realistic value.
+10-50 samples of each type were summed up to create a "metasample" of species, genera and higher order clades characteristic of each sample type, associated to their total counts.
+Genomes were then extracted from the RefSeq database in these proportions, while adjusting the total number of genomes included per sample to a realistic value.
 This means that rarely occuring genomes were included or not at random, which reflects real ecological stochastic filtering.
-In the case of the vaginal swab, a single genome from *Candida albicans* was added corresponding to 10% of cells in the sample.
+In the case of the vaginal swab, a single genome from *Candida albicans* was added, corresponding to 10% of cells in the sample.

 ..
 TODO: more text needed here?

 Simulated metagenome sequencing data
 ------------------------------------
+First, we simulated large 50 million read metagenomes based on the metasamples we produced earlier using `BBMap`_'s ``randomreads.sh`` with settings ``paired=true``, ``length=125``.
+Note that we did not use the ``metagenome`` feature of ``randomreads.sh`` due to our metasample genome files already contain the expected proportion of all genomes already contain the expected proportions of all genomes.
+The error profile of the reads was automatically created by ``randomread.sh`` and typic Illumina substitution errors were also automatically added.
-Metagenome sequencing data was simulated using `BBMap`_'s ``reformat.sh``, using ``samplereadstarget=N`` with ``N={10000000,1000000,100000,10000}``, to
-produce simulated paired-end metagenome sequences, with somewhat realistic error profiles.
+Then, smaller metagenome sequencing samples were simulated using `BBMap`_'s ``reformat.sh``, using ``samplereadstarget=N`` with ``N={10000000,1000000,100000,10000}``, to produce simulated paired-end metagenome sequences at several sequencing depths.
 Each "reference metagenome" was randomly sampled three times to produce three technical replicates of each sample type.
 The code for the metagenome simulation is available in the Nextflow workflow file ``simulate_metagenomes.nf``, in our `Github repository`_.

 .. _BBMap: http://seqanswers.com/forums/showthread.php?t=41057